Peugeot Landtrek: Uruguay

 The Landtrek went on sale in late June 2021 as an imported model from China.
 Engine options are 2.4-litre turbocharged petrol (4x2) and 1.9-litre turbo-diesel (4x2 and 4x4).
-The locally assembled Landtrek was available since mid-2023; the engine range sees the addition of the 2.2 HDi four-cylinder diesel DW12 (2179 cc) PSA, delivering 180 HP and paired with a six-speed manual or six-speed automatic transmission.
+The locally assembled Landtrek was available since mid-2023; the engine range sees the addition of the 2.2 HDi four-cylinder diesel DW12 (2179 cc) PSA, delivering 180 PS and paired with a six-speed manual or six-speed automatic transmission.
 This engine will also be mounted on the twin Fiat Titano.

 In December 2024, the new MY2025 range was announced, featuring the introduction of the new 2.2 Multijet Evo diesel engine (2184 cc) Fiat, produced in Pratola Serra (AV), which replaces the previous 2.2 HDI PSA engine.
-The new 2.2 Multijet delivers 200 HP and is paired with a six-speed manual or eight-speed automatic transmission.
+The new 2.2 Multijet delivers 200 PS and is paired with a six-speed manual or eight-speed automatic transmission.

 Europe

 Ukraine

-The Landtrek went on sale in March 2023, the Landtrek its only available double cab body styles with a 1.9-litre turbo-diesel (4x2 and 4x4) 150 hp and 6-speed manual transmission gearbox.
+The Landtrek went on sale in Ukraine in March 2023.
+It is only available as a double-cab body style with a 1.9-litre turbo-diesel (4x2 and 4x4), 150 PS and a 6-speed manual transmission gearbox.